-One day some 20 years into his career with the telephone company, Morgan and my sister were driving my mother to a family gathering.
-About halfway there, Morgan pulled over to the side of the road.
-He turned the car off, got out of the car, and opened the trunk.
-Then he appeared at my mother’s window, which by now was rolled down, with an enormous device resembling a phone pressed to his ear.
-He proceeded to have a conversation with the hostess of his destination to say they were almost there.
-Then, he put the phone back in its box in the trunk and got back on the road.
-His mother-in-law was suitably impressed, as were we all awaiting their arrival.
-That is the ONLY time in his enormously successful career that Morgan Kennedy ever showed off to his in-laws.
+One Thanksgiving, my brother-in-law, Morgan, and my sister, Liz, were driving my mother to the family gathering.
+Halfway there, Morgan parked on the side of the road, got out of the car, and opened the trunk.
+Then, he appeared at my mother’s window, which by now was rolled down.
+He held a large rectangular box to his ear and proceeded to have a conversation with the hostess of the Thanksgiving gathering to say that we were almost there.
+Then, he put this device into its box in the trunk and got back on the road.
+His mother-in-law was suitably impressed, as were all the rest of the gang awaiting their arrival.
+That is the ONLY time in his enormously successful career with the telephone company that Morgan Kennedy ever showed off to his in-laws.

-Morgan never talked about All That Success.
+Morgan never talked about his work.
 NEVER.
-At family gatherings, I could always count on a conversation with Morgan that centered on me, for he would look me right in the eye and ask how things were going and then really listen.
-When I told him just a little bit of a detail on my current situation, he asked a thoughtful question that allowed me to talk some more about myself, and he would keep looking me in the eye, really listening, asking another good question.
+Quite the opposite.
+At family gatherings, I could count on a conversation with Morgan that centered on me, for he would look me right in the eye and ask how things were going and listen.
+When I told him a bit of a detail on my current situation, he asked a thoughtful question that allowed me to talk some more about myself, and he would keep looking me in the eye, really listening, asking another good question.
 I don’t know about your family gatherings, but someone like this is a Real Gem at mine.
 I always looked forward to my holiday chat with Morgan.
 Who wouldn’t?

 Liz drove, Morgan sat shotgun, and Anna and I were in the backseat.
-Anna is one year older than Liz, so they grew up side by side, close confidants.
+Anna is one year older than Liz, so they grew up close confidants.
 When they get together now, both in the 80’s, they quickly go back to when they were girls.
-So there we were, immersed in Jersey Shore summer weekend traffic looking for a house from seventy years ago.
+So there we were, crawling along in Jersey Shore summer weekend traffic, looking for a house from seventy years ago.
 As Liz was concentrating on her driving, Anna took over with the reminiscing.

-The only drawback to this otherwise delightful scenario (I love to listen to Anna & Liz stories) is that my sister Anna can often get bogged down in extraneous details she cannot remember when she is telling a story.
+Anna can often get bogged down in extraneous details she cannot remember when she is telling a story.
 This is what happened that afternoon.
-There were, apparently, two women who were staying in the house across the street from the house we were looking for.
+Her story involved two older women who were staying in the house across the street from the house we were looking for.
 These two women had done something peculiar while walking to the beach one day and Anna was trying to tell us about it.
-However, she got all bogged down in trying to remember the colors of the first woman’s bathing suit.
+However, she got all bogged down in trying to remember the color of the first woman’s bathing suit.

 But Anna, what color was the other woman’s bathing suit?